NousResearch/Open-Reasoning-Tasks/tasks/stack-based-reasoning.md

 Input:
 ```
-Create step-by-step instructions for cooking a fried egg in a FORTH-style stack so that a cook can pop items off the stack and end up with a a tasty meal.
+Create step-by-step instructions for cooking a fried egg in a FORTH-style stack so that a cook can pop items off the stack and end up with a tasty meal.
 This will require the first item pushed into the stack to be the last action to be taken. use the PUSH keywork for each item.
 ```

 Output: